Yoann-TYT/sfindocker/README.md

 ## Quick installation

-🛑 sfindocker only works on recents symfony application built with Symfony cli. mailer and database on your docker-compose.yml are also required
+🛑 sfindocker only works on recents symfony application built with Symfony cli.
+Mailer and database on your docker-compose.yml are also required

  * Step 1, go to your projet and start your database and mailer with docker-compose
  * Step 2, copy paste docker-compose-php81RC6.yaml in your project